 Having a Fiscal Management Service (FMS) is a requirement for individuals that are self directing services under the Community Pathways waiver.
 The State has two FMS that manage funds for Community Pathways participants that assist individuals/families to fulfill employer responsibilities by setting up employment forms and deductions, paying taxes, unemployment, workman's comp, etc. on behalf of the individual/family.
-The FMS pays employees and vendors for Community Pathways participants, produces and disseminates a budget statement each (DDA receives quarterly) month (which is sent to the individual, the Support Broker, the Resource Coordinator), verifies provider qualifications, and secures criminal background checks on providers.
+The FMS pays employees and vendors for Community Pathways participants, produces and disseminates a budget statement each (DDA receives quarterly) month (which is sent to the individual, the Support Broker, the Resource

+Coordinator), verifies provider qualifications, and secures criminal background checks on providers.
 The FMS provides no other services to the Community Pathways participant.

 MFP participants who decide to self-direct their services through the Community Pathways waiver will be provided with information and training about self-directed services, including information about the role of the FMS and available FMS providers.
 Information about FMS providers is also available at each DDA Regional office and on the DDA website.
 DDA recommends that individuals/families meet with each of the FMS providers to find the best "fit".

-It is then up to the individual/family, with any desired assistance from the Resource Coordinator and Support Broker, to make the choice.
+It is then up to the individual/family, with any desired assistance from the Coordinators of Community Services and Support Broker, to make the choice.
 The individual/family will notify the FMS of their choice and plan for that expense during the development of the New Directions Individual Plan & Budget.
 Upon receipt of that letter the FMS works with the individual/family to set up all the necessary paperwork, provide any necessary/desired education and begin managing funds on the participant's behalf.
-Each individual transitioning to community services, whether in traditional or self-directed services, is assigned a Resource Coordinator.
-The role of the Resource Coordinator includes: coordinating the planning and budgeting process, assisting the individual/family to interview & choose a support broker, assisting the individual/family to chose a Fiscal Management Service (FMS), if applicable, assisting in the development of the Individual Plan and ensuring that it includes all essential elements (i.e., services to ensure health and safety, emergency back-up plans), monitoring individual health, safety, and satisfaction, monitoring monthly budget statements, and monitoring Emergency Back-Up usage.
+Each individual transitioning to community services, whether in traditional or self-directed services, has a choice in selecting a Coordinator of Community Services.
+The role of the Coordinator of Community Service includes: coordinating the planning and budgeting process, assisting the individual/family to interview & choose a support broker, assisting the individual/family to chose a Fiscal Management Service (FMS), assisting in the development of the Person Centered Plan and ensuring that it includes all essential elements (i.e., services to ensure health and safety, emergency back-up plans), monitoring individual health, safety, and satisfaction, monitoring monthly budget statements, and monitoring Emergency Back-Up usage.